Mormon Life Extension: Desecration or Glorification?

 I agree with Steven that the LDS Church probably would not formulate any general policies prohibiting life extension therapies.
 This would be consistent with the Church’s explicit non-position in the related area of stem cell research.

-Moreover, the doctrine of the Church, as presented in Mormon scripture, describes and embraces a future of significant changes to the body: a day of transfiguration when our bodies must change functionally so that there is no death, and a day of resurrection when our bodies must change esthetically to exhibit glory like that of the sun.
-Such clearly constitute significant changes and yet not desecrations.
+Moreover, the doctrine of the Church, as presented in Mormon scripture, describes and embraces a future of significant changes to the body.
+Prophecies include a day of transfiguration when our bodies must change functionally so that there is no death.
+And they include a day of resurrection when our bodies must change esthetically to exhibit glory like that of the sun.
+Such clearly constitute significant changes and yet not desecration.

-What, then, is the difference between significant body changes that the LDS Church is likely to position as desecrations and those the Church is likely to position as glorifications?
-As Steven points out, the Church has discouraged body piercings and tattoos (although the Church hasn’t formulated any policies that would specifically prevent members with body piercings or tattoos from full participation in church activities), so we might consider those at least marginal examples of that which the Church positions as desecration.
+What, then, is the difference between significant body changes that the LDS Church is likely to position as desecration and those the Church is likely to position as glorification?
+As Steven points out, the Church has discouraged body piercings and tattoos.
+But the Church hasn’t formulated any policies that would specifically prevent members with body piercings or tattoos from full participation in church activities.
+So we might consider those at least marginal examples of that which the Church positions as desecration.

 What is the difference between tattoos and resurrection?
 Both are esthetic changes.
 So the difference is not in esthetic change generally.

 Rather, the difference seems to be in the type of esthetic change.
 Different changes have different psychosocial connotations, and different related behavioral provocations.
 And leaders of the Church may deem the differences to be relatively positive or negative.

 Accordingly, I expect and hope that the LDS Church will avoid general policies regarding life extension therapies.
 But I do expect the Church may discourage some specific therapies on essentially esthetic grounds.
 And I expect it will be more nuanced and harder to predict than that which might be implied by “significant changes.”